 Feast of San Cassiano and Badoche – La Salle

-On August 13th, 2020, La Salle (Aosta), celebrates its Patron Saint.
+On August 13th La Salle (Aosta) celebrates in August its Patron Saint.
 Typical dance Badoche

-On August13th, 2020 La Salle (Aosta) celebrates its Patron Saint San Cassiano with In religious ceremonies and the folkloristic dance called Badoche
+On August 13th La Salle (Aosta) traditionally celebrates the Feast of San Cassiano and Badoche in honor of its Patron Saint San Cassiano with religious ceremonies and the folkloristic dance called Badoche

 Badoche brings happiness and the music of the accordions in every house announcing the start of the feast and collecting offers for it.
-During the Patron’s day, the “badochers” and the visitors dances according to the tradition in the main square.
+During the Patron’s Day, the “badochers” and the visitors dance according to the tradition in the main square.
 A pavilion hosts a restaurant (with typical regional dishes), and a dance hall.

-Usually (not in 2020) during the day before the patron saint day, the Badoche brings happiness and music by the accordions in all of the houses of the town announcing the beginning of the celebration ad collecting the offerings for it.
+The day before the saint’s day, the Badoche brings happiness and music by the accordions in all of the houses of La Salle announcing the beginning of the celebration ad collecting the offerings for it.
 In San Cassiano’s feast people, invited by the Badoche, celebrate with traditional dances at the main square according to a well-defined sequence.
 The patron feasts are then completed by the restaurant pavilion that offers typical plates of Valle d’Aosta tradition and a dance pavilion.

 Everybody dances the Badoche dance, even the Mayor!

 ItalybyEvents is not responsible for any change of calendar or program

 See also the Facebook page of the municipality>>>